SchizmOne/echo-server/README.md

 > If you don't have the prepared Jenkins environment, you can prepare it from the [official installation guide](https://www.jenkins.io/doc/book/installing/).

 To use the `utils/Jenkinsfile.template`, create at least one set of **Credentials** for your remote user.
-After that provide your credentials ID here:
+After that, provide your credentials ID here:

 ```groovy
     environment {